This tutorial shows you how to create, configure, and use an agile board in YouTrack when you follow the Scrum development framework.

 One of the key concepts in Scrum is to maintain a product backlog.
 The backlog contains an ordered list of requirements for delivering the final product.
 In general, the backlog determines which features will be delivered in the product and the order in which they will be built.

 You can open the backlog directly on the board.
-Here, the Product Owner can crag issues into the order that they will be assigned to sprints for development.
-Because the backlog is based on a saved search, you can also open the backlog in the issues list.
-Any change to the order on the issues list is updated on the board in real time.
+Here, the Product Owner can drag issues into the order that they will be assigned to sprints for development.
+Because the backlog is based on a saved search, you can also open the backlog in the Issues list.
+Changes to the order in the Issues list are applied to the backlog on the agile board in real time.

 Plan Your First Sprint